rehiy/nedb-rest/README.md

 ## Quick start
 Following code snippet starts an express server, which serves nedb api at port 8010.

-The authenticated account and password are all admin.
-You can edit `options.json` to modify it.
+The authenticated account and password are all admin.You can edit `options.json` to modify it.

 ```
 npm install nedb-rest